Seasoned Lawyers for Wrongful Termination Lawsuits

 Employers are prohibited from terminating someone based on their characteristic protected under federal or state law.
 Protected characteristics include such traits as sex, race, and disability.
 Even a mix of legitimate reasons and illegitimate discriminatory reasons for firing or laying off an employee may not save an employer from a wrongful termination lawsuit.

-Because employers will usually not admit to terminating an employee for a discriminatory reason, employees need to gather evidence to show discrimination played a part in their termination.
-For example, it can be possible to demonstrate an unlawful motive through:
+However, most companies are aware of antidiscrimination laws.
+Employers usually won’t admit they terminated a worker for a discriminatory reason.
+Rather, our lawyers would need to gather evidence to show discrimination played a part in a client’s termination.
+For example, we may be able to demonstrate an unlawful motive through:

 - Evidence the employer violated its standing company policies when terminating the employee, such as terminating without written warnings which are usually part of the standard procedure.

 - Proof that people lacking the protected characteristic kept their jobs or were promoted.

 - Similar behavior conducted against other employees with the same protected characteristic

 - Termination shortly after requesting pregnancy leave or after disclosing a pregnancy.

 - Discriminatory statements or comments – written or verbal – by a supervisor or employer.